alexyoung/usevim/_posts/2012-03-05-plugin-roundup.md

 ### vim-smartpunc

-[vim-smartpunc](https://github.com/kana/vim-smartpunc) (License: _MIT/X_) by Kana Natsuno automatically pairs punctuation.
+[vim-smartpunc](https://github.com/kana/vim-smartinput) (License: _MIT/X_) by Kana Natsuno automatically pairs punctuation.
 Brackets, curly braces, quotes, and various language constructs are closed automatically.
 Also, pressing a backspace will remove the entire completion.

 Vim 7.3+ is required, and the plugin comes with relatively detailed documentation: [vim-smartpunc HTML documentation](http://vim-doc.heroku.com/view?https://raw.github.com/kana/vim-smartpunc/master/doc/smartpunc.txt).

+_Note:_ This plugin was renamed to _vim-smartinput_.
+Thanks to Daniel Hofstetter for noticing!